fauna-labs/serverless-fauna/README.md

 $ yarn add @fauna-labs/serverless-fauna
 ```

+> NOTE: This package has not reached a 1.0 release yet.
+Minor version releases may still contain breaking changes.
+If you wish, you can restrict your projects to only accepting patch updates by prefacing the version number with a `"~"` in your `package.json` file.
+For example, `"~0.2.0"` or `"~0.1.6"`

 ## Commands
 This plugin listens to hooks from default serverless commands, and runs its own logic: